 - Breathing (Perform Rescue Breathing, also called Mouth-to-Mouth Resuscitation)

 If you can see an obstruction in the airway and are able to reach it easily, remove it using your fingers.
-If not, do not sweep your fingers through the child's mouththis can force the obstruction further into the child' airway.
-Perform back blows and chest thrusts (in children under 1 year of age) or the Heimlich maneuver (in children over the age of 1) to dislodge the obstruction.
+If not, do not sweep your fingers through the mouththis can force the obstruction further into the airway.
+Perform back blows and chest thrusts (in children under 1 year of age) or the Heimlich maneuver (in people over the age of 1) to dislodge the obstruction.

-To perform back blows, hold the infant face down across your forearm and strike the middle of the back as many as five times using your free hand.
+To perform back blows, hold an infant face down across your forearm and strike the middle of the back as many as five times using your free hand.
 If back blows do not dislodge the obstruction, turn the infant over and administer chest thrusts (press sharply on the center of the chest as many as five times using two or three fingers).
 Alternate back blows and chest thrusts until the obstruction is dislodged.
 If the infant does not begin breathing, call 911 and begin chest compressions and rescue breathing.